Hi readers! This is my second promised, the devil is in the detail, post focusing on MND/ALS research.

 Based on current technology, disease understanding and accepted and proven methodologies for MND Research, the following is roughly the requirement:

-A trial to prove efficacy (A phase 2 or 3 as it is known) of a typical drug/treatment for MND requires about 200 participants and to run for about 18 months.
+A trial to prove efficacy (A phase 3 as it is known) of a typical drug/treatment for MND requires about 200 participants and to run for about 18 months.

 This is difficult to hear if you have MND, but an unfortunate reality.
 Typically an MND trial will currently require more participants than a disease with more precise measurements.
 Anything below this can lead to very misleading or false conclusions, unless the drug was a miracle drug.
 As discussed in my previous post most drugs are not such wonderous items.
 It would be rather like claiming proof of a dice’s reliability with just 4 throws!